Many airline credit cards cost less than $100 per year, but not this one. Is Citibank’s American Airlines Executive card worth the $450 price tag?

 - The same sign-up promotion (though keep in mind that could change).

 - 10 percent of your redeemed miles back.
 When you use your AAdvantage miles, you automatically get back 10 percent of them to use again – up to 10,000 per year.
 For some reason, the AAdvantage Executive MasterCard doesn’t have this benefit.

 Aside from that, both of these credit cards earn 2 miles per dollar spent with AA and 1 mile per dollar on other purchases.

-For the annual spend bonus of a $100 flight discount versus 10,000 Elite Qualifying Miles.
-Which is better?
+As for the annual spend bonus of a $100 flight discount versus 10,000 Elite Qualifying Miles, which is better?
 It depends if you’re after elite status, which can normally only be attained by flying.
 Those 10,000 EQMs could get you nearly half way to Gold status or push you into an even higher tier.
 But less-frequent fliers would probably benefit more from the $100 flight discount — and remember that the spend requirement to get the EQMs is $10,000 more ($40,000 in annual purchases instead of $30,000) than the requirement for the $100 discount.

 4. Foreign transaction fees

 I hate paying these and I’m sure you do to.
 But given that there are no-annual-fee cards with no foreign transaction fee, this benefit by itself isn’t worth paying a $450 annual fee for.